bogdanrabanca/pet_project/README.md

 # pet_project
 This project analyzes data about the dog population of New York City.
-I gathered pet data as well as neighborhood data from [NYC Open Data](https://opendata.cityofnewyork.us/), and I scraped some additional data on dog weights and neighborhood populations.
-I look into what are the most common names and breeds in NYC as a whole and in specific boroughs.
+I gathered pet data as well as neighborhood maps and population from [NYC Open Data](https://opendata.cityofnewyork.us/), and I scraped some additional data on dog weights and breed images.
+After cleaning up the data and organizing it, I look into four main questions:

-Eventually I will include an interactive tool where users can drill down for data at neighborhood level.
-I also plan to include map charts showing average dog weights and dog counts for each neighborhood.
+(1) what are the most popular names? (in NYC, by borough, by year)

+(2) what are the most popular breeeds? (same as above)

+(3) what is the distribution of dog weights across the city? more specifically, are there particualr neighbohoods where dogs are relatively heavier?

+(4) what is the ratio of dogs to human population per neighborhood?

-This project also has a [Tableau version](https://public.tableau.com/profile/bogdan.rabanca#!/vizhome/dogsofnewyork3/Story1).
+This project also has a (slightly different) [Tableau version](https://public.tableau.com/profile/bogdan.rabanca#!/vizhome/dogsofnewyork3/Story1).

 Packages you'll need to install: